planetarium/NineChronicles.Headless/README.md

 Options:
   --no-miner
-  -V, --app-protocol-version <String>                      App protocol version token (Default: ) -G, --genesis-block-path <String>                         (Default: ) -H, --host <String>                                       (Default: ) -P, --port <Nullable`1>                                   (Default: ) --swarm-private-key <String>                             The private key used for signing messages and to specify your node.
+  -V, --app-protocol-version <String>                      App protocol version token -G, --genesis-block-path <String>
+  -H, --host <String>
+  -P, --port <Nullable`1>
+  --swarm-private-key <String>                             The private key used for signing messages and to specify your n ode.
 If you leave this null, a randomly generated value will be used.
-(Default: )
   -D, --minimum-difficulty <Int32>                          (Default: 5000000)
   --miner-private-key <String>                             The private key used for mining blocks.
 Must not be null if you want to turn on mining with libplanet-node.
-(Default: )
+  --store-type <String>
+  --store-path <String>
+  -I, --ice-server <String>...
+  --peer <String>...
-  --store-type <String>                                     (Default: ) --store-path <String>                                     (Default: ) -I, --ice-server <String>...
-(Default: ) --peer <String>...
-(Default: ) -T, --trusted-app-protocol-version-signer <String>...
-Trustworthy signers who claim new app protocol versions (Default: )
+  -T, --trusted-app-protocol-version-signer <String>...
+Trustworthy signers who claim new app protocol versions --rpc-server
-  --rpc-server
-  --rpc-listen-host <String>                                (Default: 0.0.0.0) --rpc-listen-port <Nullable`1>                            (Default: )
+  --rpc-listen-host <String>                                (Default: 0.0.0.0) --rpc-listen-port <Nullable`1>
   --graphql-server
-  --graphql-host <String>                                   (Default: 0.0.0.0) --graphql-port <Nullable`1>                               (Default: )
+  --graphql-host <String>                                   (Default: 0.0.0.0) --graphql-port <Nullable`1>
-  --graphql-secret-token-path <String>                     The path to write GraphQL secret token.
-If you want to protect this headless application, you should use this option and take it into headers.
-(Default: )
+  --graphql-admin-passphrase <String>                      The secret passphrase to prove you are admin.
   --no-cors                                                Run without CORS policy.
   --libplanet-node
   --workers <Int32>                                        Number of workers to use in Swarm (Default: 5) --confirmations <Int32>                                  The number of required confirmations to recognize a block.
-0 by default.
+0 b y default.
 (Default: 0)
   --max-transactions <Int32>                               The number of maximum transactions can be included in a single block.
 Unlimited if the value is less then or equal to 0.
 100 by default.
-(Default: 100)
-  --strict-rendering                                       Flag to turn on validating action renderer.
+(Default: 100) --strict-rendering                                       Flag to turn on validating action renderer.
   --dev                                                    Flag to turn on the dev mode.  false by default.
   --dev.block-interval <Int32>                             The time interval between blocks.
 It's unit is milliseconds.
-Works only when dev mode is on.
+Wo rks only when dev mode is on.
 10000 (ms) by default.
-(Default: 10000)
-  --dev.reorg-interval <Int32>                             The size of reorg interval.
+(Default: 10000) --dev.reorg-interval <Int32>                             The size of reorg interval.
 Works only when dev mode is on.
 0 by default.
 (Default: 0)
   --log-action-renders                                     Log action renders besides block renders.  --rpc-server implies this.
   --aws-cognito-identity <String>                          The Cognito identity for AWS CloudWatch logging.
-(Default: ) --aws-access-key <String>                                The access key for AWS CloudWatch logging.
-(Default: ) --aws-secret-key <String>                                The secret key for AWS CloudWatch logging.
-(Default: ) --aws-region <String>                                    The AWS region for AWS CloudWatch (e.g., us-east-1, ap-northeast-2).
-(Default: )
+  --aws-access-key <String>                                The access key for AWS CloudWatch logging.
+  --aws-secret-key <String>                                The secret key for AWS CloudWatch logging.
+  --aws-region <String>                                    The AWS region for AWS CloudWatch (e.g., us-east-1, ap-northeas t-2).
   --authorized-miner                                       Run as an authorized miner, which mines only blocks that should be authorized.
-  --tx-life-time <Int32>                                   The lifetime of each transaction, which uses minute as its unit.
+  --tx-life-time <Int32>                                   The lifetime of each transaction, which uses minute as its unit .
 60 (m) by default.
 (Default: 60)
-  --message-timeout <Int32>                                The grace period for new messages, which uses second as its unit.
+  --message-timeout <Int32>                                The grace period for new messages, which uses second as its uni
+t.
 60 (s) by default.
 (Default: 60)
   --tip-timeout <Int32>                                    The grace period for tip update, which uses second as its unit.
   60 (s) by default.
 (Default: 60)
-  --demand-buffer <Int32>                                  A number that determines how far behind the demand the tip of the chain will publish `NodeException` to GraphQL subscriptions.
+  --demand-buffer <Int32>                                  A number that determines how far behind the demand the tip of t he chain will publish `NodeException` to GraphQL subscriptions.
 1150 blocks by default.
-(Default: 1150)
-  -h, --help                                               Show help message --version                                                Show version
+(Default: 1150) --completion                                             Generate a shell completion code -h, --help                                               Show help message --version                                                Show version
 ```